 Some WHO documents contain a key logical fallacy that dominance of close-contact transmission excludes a major role for aerosols.
-For example, in its July scientific brief (source A11, Table 1), the WHO states: "Current evidence suggests that transmission of SARS-CoV-2 occurs primarily between people through direct, indirect, or close contact with infected people through infected secretions such as saliva and respiratory secretions, or through their respiratory droplets"20.
+For example, in its July scientific brief (source A11, Table 1), the WHO states: "Current evidence suggests that transmission of SARS-CoV-2 occurs primarily between people through direct, indirect, or close contact with infected people through infected secretions such as saliva and respiratory secretions, or through their respiratory droplets"32.
 This flawed logic was widely reproduced in national-level scientific briefings.
-For example, the US Centers for Disease Control and Prevention's scientific brief from October 2020 states: "The epidemiology of SARS-CoV-2 indicates that most infections are spread through close contact, not airborne transmission" (source D1, Table 136).
+For example, the US Centers for Disease Control and Prevention's scientific brief from October 2020 states: "The epidemiology of SARS-CoV-2 indicates that most infections are spread through close contact, not airborne transmission"37.
 As noted above, aerosol transmission occurs predominantly at close contact5, so dominance of close-contact transmission cannot be taken as evidence that droplet mode dominates.

-Whilst the WHO has shifted its position substantially since the beginning of 2021 (for example, recommending ventilation of indoor spaces alongside handwashing and physical distancing from March 2021 - source A17, Table 125), its guidance at the time of writing remains primarily focused on measures to reduce close-range droplet transmission except in the specific circumstances of AGMPs, as its living guideline (source A16, Table 124) points out.
+Whilst the WHO has shifted its position substantially since the beginning of 2021 (for example, recommending ventilation of indoor spaces alongside handwashing and physical distancing from March 2021 - source A17, Table 138), its guidance at the time of writing remains primarily focused on measures to reduce close-range droplet transmission except in the specific circumstances of AGMPs, as its living guideline (source A16, Table 139) points out.
 A living systematic review of the role of airborne transmission commissioned by the WHO and including the Chair of the IPCRDEG-C19 as a coauthor was published as a preprint on 24th March 2021 (source A19, Table 16).
 It considered that no firm conclusions could be drawn about airborne transmission and observed that "Among case clusters for which airborne transmission is hypothesised, published detailed investigations cannot rule out that droplet and fomite transmission could also explain human-to-human transmission."
 (6, page 4).
 Notably, neither the living guideline nor the living systematic review included any aerosol scientists as co-authors.

 The members of the WHO's IPCRDEG had impressive credentials in the fields of both medical science and national policymaking.
 Its Chair, for example, is a Professor of Medicine and past President of the Canadian Infectious Disease Society, past Board Chairman of the Canadian Committee on Antibiotic Resistance, and a recipient of a Distinguished Service Medal from the Alberta Medical Association and the Order of Canada for Services to Medicine (source A21, Table 1).
-In Bourdieusian terms, and to the extent that this can be assessed from secondary sources, his habitus (that is, the dispositions which structure how he perceives the world and acts within it) would appear to be one of exceptional clinical and academic achievement, hard-earned seniority and legitimate conferred authority.
 A Bourdieusian analytic lens would observe that the higher an individual's endowment of capitals, the stronger the stakes in a game they would have.
 In such a high-stakes game, highly endowed become the custodians of power, privilege, and boundary conditions of the game.
 Given their position of seniority and legitimacy within the field and the associated capitals, it would be difficult for them to challenge the rules of the game (the illusio) from within and to accept knowledge from the margins.

 United Kingdom.
-Our UK example centres around an open letter sent to the UK Prime Minister on 19th February 2021, led by the Royal College of Nursing and signed by 18 other healthcare workers' organisations including paramedics, podiatrists, nutritionists, speech and language therapists, and porters (source B3, Table 1).
+Our UK example centres around an open letter sent to the UK Prime Minister on 19th February 2021, led by the Royal College of Nursing and signed by 18 other healthcare workers' organisations including paramedics, podia-trists, nutritionists, speech and language therapists, and porters (source B3, Table 140).
 The authors asked for better ventilation and higher-grade PPE across a wide range of healthcare settings and extending beyond AGMPs.